Avoiding the Local Trap: Scale and Food Systems in Planning Research

 Format: Electronic, Print

-Free of cost: No
+Free of Cost: No

 This article encourages food systems advocates to move away from the misguided notion that local food systems are superior to larger scale food systems.
 The article asserts that outcomes such as sustainability or justice are a result of the actions of stakeholders and the content of agendas and not the scale of the food system itself.
 The authors apply scale theory as adopted from the realm of geography as a justification for their argument.

-Growing Food Connection Topic: community food connections
+Growing Food Connections Topic(s): community food connections

 Main Food Topics: food distribution, food marketing, food system, scale theory